SAP-samples/teched2025-DA261/exercises/ex3/README.md

 After completing these steps you will have created a Knowledge Graph from the Consumer Complaints table.

-1. Open the SAP HANA Cloud Central tool and navigate to the Knowledge Graph section.
+1. Open the SAP HANA Cloud Central tool and navigate to SQL Console section.
 <br>![](/exercises/ex3/images/02_01_0010.png)

 2. Run the following SQL query to create triples from your consumer complaints table: